virtapi/installimage/styleguide-bash.md

 ```

 ## Multiline Output to File
 Group the output of multiple commands with braces and redirect this once into a file.
-Also do not redict STDERR to a debugfile, this is useless for echos (`} > "$NETWORKFILE" 2>> "$DEBUGFILE"`).Here is a bad example:
+Also do not redict STDERR to a debugfile, this is useless for echos (`} > "$NETWORKFILE" 2>> "$DEBUGFILE"`).
+Here is a bad example:
 ```bash
 echo "### $COMPANY - installimage" > "$CONFIGFILE"
 echo "# Loopback device:" >> "$CONFIGFILE"